knkumar/insight-submission/README.md

 $sh run.sh
 ```

-Also can use python file directly
+User can also can run python file directly

 ```
 # call python file purchase_analytics.py with arguments